 Since some people are inveterate white wine drinkers, the best option is to offer both red and white with the turkey.
 We’ve provided some suggestions from THE NIBBLE and the National Turkey Federation:

 In addition to the familiar names below, three transplants from the Alsace region of France—Gewürtztraminer, Pinot Blanc and Riesling, are widely grown in the U.S. and vinified for American palates.
 They’re reasonably priced, too.
 Your wine store clerk can guide you to great choices.

 Suggestion: Why not serve several different wines and turn your Thanksgiving into a mini wine tasting, with votes on which wine goes best?
 Since guests often ask what they can bring, can assign a different wine to different guest.

 Chardonnay.
 A perennial crowd favorite; just don’t try to pair a highly-oaked Chardonnay with turkey.
 Ask the wine store clerk for a non-oaked or lightly-oaked wine.

 Gewürtztraminer.
 One of our favorites, this fruity, spicy wine complements smoked turkey and other bold flavors.

 Pinot Blanc.
 This lesser-known but charming dry white wine has broad appeal.

 Riesling.
 Not the classic sweeter-style Alsatian or German Rieslings that pair so well with foie gras, American Rieslings are dry-vinified.

-Here, you want a red that doesn’t overwhelm the turkey—no heavy tanins.
+For roast turkey (or chicken), you want a red that doesn’t overwhelm the turkey—one without heavy tannins.